Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Results

 The final set of two panels compare the chemical abundance distributions for the merger gas, the \textit{Eos}-like population, and a subset of the merger-induced starburst population that forms over the same time interval.
 In addition, we exclude the \textit{Eos}-like stars from our starburst selection, though this has little impact on the results.
 As is expected, the merger gas is more metal-poor and $\alpha$-rich than the starburst population which derives from enriched gases in the centre of the host galaxy.
 The distribution of \textit{Eos}-like stars resembles the form of the starburst, but with chemical abundance values that are shifted slightly towards that of the merger gas.
 The final \textit{Eos} mass is much lower than implied by the detection in \citet{myeong2022}, and the portion of this mass that is chemically distinct from other contemporaneous \textit{in-situ} stars is even smaller, which prompts consideration that a truly pure \textit{Eos} population may not be detectable.
 We consider this further in the discussion section.

 We take this opportunity to note that massive mergers will also trigger the inflow of surrounding metal-poor CGM gases, and this would undoubtedly contribute to the starburst \citep[see][]{dimatteo2007, bustamante2018, moreno2021, agertz2021b, orkney2025}.
-However, here we focus specifically on \textit{Eos}, which by definition originates from a mixing of merger gas rather than gas from the peripherals of the host galaxy.
+However, here we focus specifically on stars which originate from a mixing of merger gas rather than gas from the peripherals of the host galaxy.

 It is also worth noting that stars with \textit{Eos}-like chemical abundances (i.e., intermediate between those expected for \textit{in-situ} and \textit{ex-situ} populations) can originate from more than one single merger event.
 The analogous stellar populations from even earlier mergers are typically deposited near the very bottom of the potential well, but exhibit a more symmetric distribution in $L_z$ at $z=0$, owing in part to orbital scattering after the last significant merger.